Porsche 911 996 (1997-2005)

 While in 1993 the Boxster concept car had debuted and the 993 was launched, at the same time the 996 was already on the paper.
 Remember, Porsche was in its history's worst economic situation, but they had to design and build a completely new 911 (not the 5th generation of the original car!).
 Although Pinky Lai's original 996 designs were good, at some point it had to be faced that there's simply no money to design and produce the 996.
 Designers voluntarily suggested to cut their wage to keep the jobs at Porsche, some still had to be let go.
 Drastic cutting happened everywhere.
 Basically the decision was between no more 911 or a 4-seater rear-engined Boxster as the new 911.
 It was decided that the 996 will share as much parts with the Boxster as possible.
 Nothing was left from the initial design of the 996.

-The 996 was to receive a completely new engine, fully water-cooled for the first time (956, 959 and 962 had only watercooled heads).
-The reason being the need to achieve lower emissions.
-For this, 4 valves per cylinder had to be used (like in 956, 959, 962), but this meant air-cooling would not be enough.
-While the 993 had had 3.6 and 3.8-litre engines, it was clear that with 4-valve technology a smaller engine could do the job.
+The 996 was to receive a completely new engine, fully water-cooled for the first time.
+Water-cooled heads had been in use in ultra-high-performance Porsches before, but not water-cooled cylinders.
+The reason for full water-cooling was to have better temperature management as this helped to achieve lower emissions.
+4 valves per cylinder were used and this alone required water-cooling.
+While the 993 had had 3.6 and 3.8-litre engines, with the 4-valve technology a smaller engine could do the job.
 So, the plan was to go back to 3.2-litre as it had been in the 1980s with the 911 Carrera and especially with the largest engine version of the turbocharged 24-valve 962 racing cars.
 The first 3.2-litre 24-valve 4-cam watercooled normally aspirated test engines for 996 developed a dissapointing 204 kW.
-Although it was 20% more with catalyst compared to the G-model Carrera 3.2 European 170 kW version without catalyst, the outgoing 993 Carrera 3.6 had 210 kW and with the 3.8-litre powerkit 221 kW.
+Although it was 20% more with catalyst compared to the G-model Carrera 3.2 European 170 kW version without catalyst, the outgoing 993 Carrera 3.6 had 210 kW and with the 3.8-litre powerkit even 221 kW.
 To test the watercooled engine, initially it was mounted into a 993 body (with 964 Turbo rear spoiler).
 Then the 996 prototypes began to form and the 3.2-litre was tested inside the 996.
 The typical high-pitch 911 engine sound was decreased as the antifreeze quieted down the noises that were emitted by the cylinders in the air-cooled car.

 The wheelbase grew significantly from the 993, but not to the level of the mid-engined Boxster.